 Pick a Location

 This is both the most exciting and the most important decision you’ll make: where to start your company!
+With the rise of the hybrid work environment, many businesses are also considering locations that offer flexible workspace solutions.
 Dublin is a popular pick with a strong startup scene, but it is pricey, as are most European capitals.

 Cork, Galway, and Limerick are other popular possibilities, each with their own set of advantages and disadvantages.
 Consider the logistics available to you, the internet speed and other amenities, as well as the talent pool – local institutions are a wonderful place to find staff.